What food is best for birds?

 No - most garden birds cannot process salt and will die if they are given too much.
 It’s best to avoid offering garden birds any foods that contain lots of salt including salted peanuts, salty bacon, chips and crisps.

-Is it okay to feed peanuts to birds during the breeding season?
+Is it okay to feed peanuts during the breeding season?

 It is important during the breeding season to only put out peanuts in metal mesh feeders.
 This means that birds cannot take whole nuts, which can choke young birds.
 It is also important not to use nylon mesh bags, as these can trap birds’ feet.